ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_cmorizers.rst

 These are cmorizer recipes calling cmorizer diagnostic scripts.

-ESMValCore supports ERA5 hourly and montly datasets in their native format, see :ref:`Cmorization as a fix <esmvaltool:cmorization_as_fix>`.
+ESMValCore supports ERA5 hourly and monthly datasets in their native format, see :ref:`Cmorization as a fix <esmvaltool:cmorization_as_fix>` and `ERA5 data documentation <https://confluence.ecmwf.int/display/CKB/ERA5%3A+data+documentation>`_.
 It may be useful in some cases to create ERA5 daily cmorized data.
 This can be achieved by using a cmorizer *recipe*, see `recipe_daily_era5.yml <https://github.com/ESMValGroup/ESMValTool/blob/main/esmvaltool/recipes/cmorizers/recipe_daily_era5.yml>`_.